napi-rs/website/docs/concepts/naming-conventions.md

 ## `snake_case` to `camelCase`

-The code styles is very different between Rust and JavaScript.
-The Rust community is prefer the `snake_case` style variable while the JavaScript community is prefer the `camelCase` style. **NAPI-RS** will change the case of the Rust code to the `camelCase` style automatically.
+The code styles are very different between Rust and JavaScript.
+The Rust community prefers the `snake_case` style while the JavaScript community prefers the `camelCase` style. **NAPI-RS** will change the case of the Rust code to the `camelCase` style automatically.

 ```rust title=lib.rs
 #[napi]